abiswas-odu/roi_convertor/README.md

 ### Install on your own machine

 You can run the following commands to install the tool in your own conda environment.
-I have intentionally separated the pyklb install because it causes problems on certain machines.
-So you must ensure that you have it installed correctly on your machine.

 #### Windows Install